thegronkinator/Gun-Rules/README.md

 Upon rolling misfire with the weapon this is attached to, you may reroll your attack, this resets every short rest.
 Cost: 50Gp
 Tier 1

+Thermal scope
+allows you to see any object with a heat signature regardless of darkness, magical or otherwise. cost:150gp tier2